Quality of Care in

 Swiss University Hospitals

-Identify and understand low-value care in Swiss university hospitals as the first step towards reducing it and improving patient outcomes.
+LUCID’s aim is to identify and understand low-value care in Swiss university hospitals as a critical first step toward reducing it and improving patient outcomes

 Many hospitalized patients receive daily blood tests, even when results are stable.
 In teaching hospitals, frequent testing may stem from caution and clinical training.
 However, overuse can cause discomfort, anemia, and stress.
 The LUCID project explores when blood tests are truly necessary—helping hospitals reduce low-value care and improve decision-making.

-The prescription of benzodiazepines (BZD) and other sedatives in adults aged over 65 years is considered low-value care, due to its association with various complications, such as prolonged hospital stays and falls.
+The prescription of benzodiazepines (BZD) and other sedatives in adults aged over 65 years is considered low-value care, because it can increase the risk of prolonged hospital stays and falls.
 The LUCID project explores when prescription of sedatives are not appropriate.

 Administering red blood cell transfusions to patients who aren't bleeding and don't have very low haemoglobin levels is considered low-value care.
-They don't help people recover and can cause serious reactions or put too much strain on the heart.
-The LUCID project explores opportunities to reduce unnecessary blood transfusions while ensuring safe and effective patient care.
+They don't help people recover and may cause serious reactions or put too much strain on the heart.
+The LUCID project examines when transfusions are truly needed and helps hospitals reduce unnecessary use, while ensuring that patients always receive safe, effective, and evidence-based care.

 Interrupted sleep in the hospital